cssbristol/cssbristol.co.uk/_events/2022-11-21-qrt-electronic-trading.md

 Plus you will get your hands on a bunch of **free epic QRT merch** too.
 Our journey has just begun so don’t miss this!

+**We are offering Bristol students a fast-track through our hiring process if you attend this event so please don’t apply to any roles on our website until after the event.**

 ## About Qube Research & Technologies

 Qube Research & Technologies (QRT) is a global quantitative and systematic investment manager operating in all liquid asset classes across the world.
 We are a technology and data driven group implementing a scientific approach to investing.
 Combining data, research, technology and trading expertise has shaped QRT’s collaborative and innovative mindset which enables us to solve the most complex challenges.